When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Step 3

 If the vehicle won’t stop, apply more pressure to the ABS brake.
 Check the master cylinder brake fluid level and refill it to the marked level if it’s low.
-Also, it means that air may be in the hydraulic system, resolving the situation by bleeding the hydraulic system.
+Also, it means that air may be in the hydraulic system, which can be resolved by bleeding it.

 Replace any broken or loose front-end parts if there is a clunking noise as you press the ABS brakes.